Dylanslyter/README.md-Tool/README.md

   - [License](#license)
   - [Questions](#questions)
   ## Installation
-  you going to go into your command line and using node index.js you able to create your own README.md from there
+  you will be using node index.js with your command line to create a readme.md into your code

   ## Usage
-  you will be able to use your command line to be abel to create a README.md this way instead of going through github
+  you woul like to use this for easily being able to create a readme.md into your code and to your github repository

   ## License
   MIT License

   ## Contributing
-  starting code
+  starter code

   ## Tests
-  go github using my username and test it for yourself
+  can go into the github and test it for yourself

   ## Questions
-  You can reach me at this email address if you have any further questions Dylan.slyter@yahoo.com [GitHub profile](https://GitHub.com/DylanSlyter)
+  You can reach me at this email address if you have any further questions dylan.slyter@yahoo.com [GitHub profile](https://GitHub.com/DylanSlyter)